 Ensuring GDPR readiness

-The General Data Protection Regulation (GDPR) takes effect from 25 May 2018 and signals a new era for data protection.
+The General Data Protection Regulation (GDPR) taking effect from 25th May 2018 signals a new era for data protection.
+The aim of this law is to ensure all personal data relating to living EU citizens (including the UK) is protected and the companies who work with such data are held accountable for its protection.
 As a Fair Data accredited organisation we already operate according to most of the GDPR requirements, and have undertaken an information audit to establish the remaining steps needed to achieve full compliance.

 Steps identified by our GDPR information audit

-As a result of our information audit we have identified the following measures, which we are now taking to achieve full compliance:
+As a result of our data audits we identified the following measures, which we are now taking to achieve full compliance:

-- We are designing a GDPR impact assessment, to be conducted at the start of each research project involving the handling of Personal Data.
+- We have designed a risk assessment tool, which will be used to identify the level of risk in relation to GDPR compliance at the start of each research project involving the handling of Personal Data.
 This will establish the legal basis for our processing any Personal Data, and will identify the areas of greatest risk and how to mitigate against these, following the principles of ‘privacy by design and default’

 - We are creating a mechanism to track and record Personal Data flows on each project, to ensure its secure transmission and storage; and to ensure data anonymisation (or pseudonymisation) as early as possible in the project timeline